Your shopping bag is empty

 How to Lower Diastolic Blood Pressure

 High blood pressure, also known as hypertension, is a common health concern that can increase the risk of various cardiovascular problems.
 Diastolic blood pressure, the lower number in a blood pressure reading, represents the pressure in the arteries when the heart is at rest between beats.
 Elevated reading can be a cause for concern and may require lifestyle modifications to bring it within a healthy range.
-This article aims to provide a comprehensive guide on how to naturally lower diastolic blood pressure, focusing on fitness, whole foods, weight loss, and hydration as essential components of a healthy lifestyle.
+We aim to provide a comprehensive guide on how to naturally lower diastolic blood pressure, focusing on fitness, whole foods, weight loss, and hydration as essential components of a healthy lifestyle.

 Understanding Diastolic Blood Pressure